manujoz/mjo-litui/docs/mjo-textarea.md

                     label="Full Name"
                     required
                     placeholder="Enter your full name"
-                    helper-text="We'll use this to address you"
+                    helperText="We'll use this to address you"
                 ></mjo-textfield>

                 <mjo-textfield